xjtluk/Embedded-Thermal-Based-Human-Presence-DetectionPresence-Detection/README.md

 - **Detection Range:** Reliable detection up to 5 meters in controlled environments
 - **Temporal Stability:** Majority voting window eliminated most transient false positives
 <img src="documents/6.png" alt="Model Architecture" width="450"/>

-Another strategy was to treat each 250 ms frame as a 32×24 heat-map image and train an **Image Classification** Impulse in Edge Impulse.
-By converting the raw CSV temperature arrays into PNG-style inputs, we guarantee that the live inference on the Nano 33 BLE Sense sees exactly the same 2D spatial format it was trained on.
-The final quantized model delivered:
+In addition, I also experimented with another approach: treating each 250 ms frame as a 32×24 heat-map image and training an Image Classification model in Edge Impulse.
+By converting the raw CSV temperature arrays into PNG-style inputs, I ensured that the Nano 33 BLE Sense would see exactly the same 2D spatial format during live inference as during training.

 - **Classification Accuracy:** 87.1 % on the validation set
 - **Processing Efficiency**: 641 ms per frame
 - **Resource Usage**: 71.2 kB flash, 182.7KB RAM
 <img src="documents/5.png" alt="Model Architecture" width="450"/>

-This image-based approach trades off a higher per-inference latency (641 ms) for perfect input consistency, and still fits within the Nano 33 BLE Sense’s memory (256 kB RAM, 1 MB Flash).
-However, it also has higher accuracy.
+Although this image-based method led to a slight improvement in accuracy, it significantly increased inference latency (641 ms) and resource usage, even though it still fit within the Nano 33 BLE Sense’s 256 kB RAM and 1 MB Flash limits.
+Therefore, I prefer the former approach, which is more in line with our theme of "lightweight" and "convenient".

 **Critical Observations**:
 1. **Resolution vs. Performance**: The 32×24 thermal grid represents a practical minimum resolution for reliable human detection.
 Testing with lower resolution sensors (8×8) resulted in unacceptable accuracy (<60%).